med0amine/2nd-year-internship/README.md

 This internship aims to implement the Enova Robotics test robot with autonomous navigation, programmed in Python, C/C++ and XML, using MakeFile and Cmake compilers in ROS Noetic and Ubuntu Linux.

+This System was developed using Lidar technology to detect nearby obstacles in the environment and create a map of the surroundings.
+I was using ROS (Robotic Operating System) and specific algorithms to automate the robot navigation.

 The system works in 3 main steps:

 1. setting up the environment: